Opteo/google-ads-api/docs/content/concepts/reporting/reporting_concepts.md

 1. **Metrics** hold data about the performance of your account, and change through time.
 Example: `metrics.clicks` or `metrics.historical_quality_score`.

-3. **Segments** allow you to segment your metrics by your chosen field, meaning that your result will have more rows.
+3. **Segments** allow you to segment your metrics by your chosen field, meaning your result will have more rows.
 Example: `segments.device` or `segments.conversion_action`.

-1. **Attributes** are static information about an resource.
+1. **Attributes** are static information about a resource.
 All fields described in the [core resources](/#accountbudget) section of this page are attributes.
 It is not possible to query the past value of an attribute.
 Example: `campaign.name` or `ad_group_criterion.keyword.text`.

 <!-- For reference, this is the complete list of core resources:
 account_budget,